Yuan dynasty

 After the division of the Mongol Empire, the Yuan dynasty was the khanate ruled by the successors of Möngke.
 In official Chinese histories, the Yuan dynasty bore the Mandate of Heaven.
 The dynasty was established by Kublai Khan, yet he placed his grandfather Genghis Khan on the imperial records as the official founder of the dynasty and accorded him the temple name Taizu.
 In the edict titled Proclamation of the Dynastic Name issued in 1271, Kublai announced the name of the new dynasty as Great Yuan and claimed the succession of former Chinese dynasties from the Three Sovereigns and Five Emperors to the Tang dynasty.
 Some of the Yuan emperors mastered the Chinese language, while others only used their native Mongolian language, written with the ʼPhags-pa script.

-Kublai, as a Khagan (Great Khan) of the Mongol Empire from 1260, had claimed supremacy over the other successor Mongol khanates: the Chagatai, the Golden Horde, and the Ilkhanate, before proclaiming as the Emperor of China in 1271.
+Kublai, as a khagan (great khan) of the Mongol Empire from 1260, had claimed supremacy over the other successor Mongol khanates: the Chagatai, the Golden Horde, and the Ilkhanate, before proclaiming as the emperor of China in 1271.
 As such, the Yuan was also sometimes referred to as the Empire of the Great Khan.
 However, even though the claim of supremacy by the Yuan emperors was recognized by the western khans in 1304, their subservience was nominal and each continued its own separate development.

 Name

-In 1271, Kublai Khan imposed the name Great Yuan (大元 (Dà Yuán)), establishing the Yuan dynasty.
-"Dà Yuán" (大元) is derived from a clause "大哉乾元" in the Commentaries on the I Ching section regarding the first hexagram (乾).
-The Mongolian-language counterpart was Dai Ön Ulus, also rendered as Ikh Yuan Üls or Yekhe Yuan Ulus.
-In Mongolian, Dai Ön a borrowing from Chinese, was often used in conjunction with the "Yeke Mongghul Ulus" (大蒙古國; 'Great Mongol State'), which resulted in the form (大元大蒙古國; Dai Ön Yeqe Mongɣul Ulus, lit.
-"Great Yuan – Great Mongol State") or (Dai Ön qemeqü Yeqe Mongɣol Ulus, lit.
-"Great Mongol State called Great Yuan").

-As per contemporary historiographical norm, "Yuan dynasty" typically refers to the realm with its main capital in Dadu (modern-day Beijing).
-However, the Han-style dynastic name "Great Yuan" and the claim to Chinese political orthodoxy were meant for the entire Mongol Empire when the dynasty was proclaimed.
-This usage is seen in the writings, including non-Chinese texts, produced during the time of the Yuan dynasty.
-In spite of this, "Yuan dynasty" is not commonly used in the broad sense of the definition by modern scholars due to the division of the Mongol Empire.
-Some scholars believe that 1260 was the year that the Yuan dynasty emerged with the proclamation of a reign title following the collapse of the unified Mongol Empire.